Easter Sunday Massacre: Events before the massacre

 A month before the massacre, James inquired about silencers for his weapons while purchasing ammunition.
-His behavior deteriorated caused by a deep depression as he neared the breaking point.
-On March 29, 1975 (his 41st birthday), witnesses had seen him engaging in target practice shooting tin cans with his .22 pistol and .22 rifle along the banks of the Great Miami River in Hamilton.
+His behavior deteriorated, caused by a deep depression as he neared the breaking point.
+On March 29, 1975 (his 41st birthday), witnesses had seen him engaging in target practice shooting tin cans with his .22-caliber pistol and rifle along the banks of the Great Miami River in Hamilton.

 The night before the murders, James went out as he did nearly every night.
-At the 19th Hole Cocktail Lounge he talked with an employee, 28-year-old Wanda Bishop.
-She would later state that James told her he was frustrated with his mother's demands on him and his impending eviction and that “he needed to solve the problem”.
+At the 19th Hole Cocktail Lounge, he talked with an employee, 28-year-old Wanda Bishop.
+She would later state that James told her he was frustrated with his mother's demands on him and his impending eviction and that "he needed to solve the problem".
 According to Bishop, Ruppert stated that his mother had complained that if he could afford to buy beer seven nights a week, he could afford to pay the rent.
 Ruppert left the bar at 11:00 p.m. that night and later returned.
 When Bishop asked him if he had solved the problem, he replied, "No, not yet."
 James stayed at the bar until it closed at 2:30 a.m.

 Massacre

 On Easter Sunday, March 30, 1975, Ruppert's brother Leonard Jr. and his wife, Alma, brought their eight children ranging in age from 4 to 17 for Easter dinner at their house located at 635 Minor Avenue.
 Ruppert stayed upstairs, sleeping off a night of drinking, while the other family members participated in an Easter egg hunt on the front lawn.

-At around 4:00 p.m., James woke up, loaded a .357 Magnum, two .22 caliber handguns, and a rifle, then went downstairs.
+At around 4:00 p.m., James woke up, loaded a .357 Magnum, two .22 caliber handguns, and a .22 caliber rifle, then went downstairs.
 Charity was preparing sloppy joes in the kitchen, in the company of Leonard Jr. and Alma.
 Most of the children were playing in the living room.

-He killed Leonard Jr. when he shot him in the head in the kitchen, then his sister-in-law Alma when he shot her.
+He killed Leonard Jr. when he shot him in the head in the kitchen, then he shot his sister-in-law, Alma.
 Then, as his mother lunged at him, he shot her once in the head and twice in the chest.
-David, 11, Teresa, 9, and Carol, 13, were later killed by him.
+He then killed David, Teresa, and Carol.

 James turned the corner into the living room.
-One by one, James shot his remaining niece and nephews: Ann, 12, Leonard III, 17, Michael, 16, Thomas, 15, and John, 4.
+One by one, James shot his remaining niece and nephews: Ann, Leonard III, Michael, Thomas, and John.
 Charity had been shot once in the chest; the remaining victims were shot in the head and shot again, to ensure they had died.
 The only sign of a struggle at the crime scene was one overturned wastepaper bin.

 The Butler County coroner theorized that Ruppert had likely shot some victims more than once to prevent anyone escaping.
-The massacre was over in less than two minutes.
+The massacre was over in less than five minutes.

 After spending three hours in the house, James finally called police and said, "There's been a shooting."
-He waited just inside the front door for authorities to arrive.
+He then waited just inside the front door for authorities to arrive.

+All told, Ruppert fired 44 shots, 40 of which struck their targets.